coffeebond/PAL-AI/README.md

 The **prediction** mode can be specified by the option `-m` with the value of `prediction`.

-In the `Models` folder, we provide models trained on poly(A)-tail length datasets generated in *Xenopus laevis* oocytes.
-Only 3' UTRs upto 1053 nt long were used (no coding regions or RNA folding information).
+PAL-AI models trained on poly(A)-tail length datasets generated in *Xenopus laevis* oocytes are provided in the `Models` folder.
+Only 3' UTRs upto 1053 nt long were used (no coding regions or RNA folding information) when these models were trained.
+Note that, the final predictions should be averaged among results predicted by all 10 models as an ensemble.

 An example run can be performed using the provided data in the `Data` folder and pre-trained models in the `Models` folder as below: